highchair/artinruins-com/_property/american-screw-co.md

   - url: amerscrew-rendering-1972.jpg
     caption: 'Architectural renovation rendering by Karen Noel.
 View is to the south at the intersection of Stevens and Charles streets.'
     sizes: '1155, 900'
+  - url: amerscrew-bmz-1977-01.jpg
+    caption: 'After the fire, the salvagable buildings were renovated into office space.
+Shown here are signs for the Rhode Island Group Health Association and the Rusty Scupper restaurant — Bmzuckerman, 1977, CC BY-SA 4.0, via Wikimedia Commons'
+    sizes: '1600, 900'
   - url: amerscrew-aerial-1899-1997.jpg
     caption: 'Providence Historic Aerial Viewer 1997 with a 1899 Sanborn Map overlay'
     sizes: '1440, 900'